alexfernandez/alexfernandez.github.io/2019/high-speeds.md

 The [Parker Solar Probe](https://en.wikipedia.org/wiki/Parker_Solar_Probe) is expected to reach 190 km/s in 2025,
 which falls quite short.
-We would need nuclear propulsion such as that proposed for [Project Orion](https://en.wikipedia.org/wiki/Project_Orion_(nuclear_propulsion)), which was an interesting concept but has been pretty much abandoned.
+We would need radically powerful nuclear propulsion such as that proposed for [Project Orion](https://en.wikipedia.org/wiki/Project_Orion_(nuclear_propulsion)), an interesting concept that was quickly abandoned.
+But not before it was proved to be feasible!
+So not all hope is lost.

 #### 10,000 km/s